second-state/runwasi/README.md

 This is a containerd shim which runs wasm workloads in [WasmEdge](https://github.com/WasmEdge/WasmEdge).
 You can use it with containerd's `ctr` by specifying `--runtime=io.containerd.wasmedge.v1` when creating the container.
 And make sure the shim binary must be in $PATH (that is the $PATH that containerd sees).
-Usually you just run `make install RUNTIME=wasmedge` after `make build FEATURES=wasmedge`.
+Usually you just run `sudo make install RUNTIME=wasmedge` after `make build FEATURES=wasmedge`.

 This shim runs one per pod.